Hans and Fritz Schlumpf: Professional career

-After engaging in wool brokerage, the brothers decide to go into finance and participations, in order to grow their business.
-Fritz Schlumpf can be seen as the initiator and leader of the two.
-They began to speculate in various industries and made large profits.
+In 1928, Fritz worked as a successful wool broker and Hans was in banking, they decided to ultimately seek financial participations in the industry.
+They sought out speculative deals and made huge profits.
+Fritz admired the Alsatian textile industrialists from an early age and made himself way into the prestigious Société Industrielle du Mulhouse (SIM) where he was acquainted with several industry professionals.
+However, he was never fully accepted into the coveted society and seen as a parvenu.

 At the end of the Great Depression of 1929, they were among the French monetary elite.
 In 1935, they founded SAIL (Société Anonyme pour l'Industrie Lainière), a public company trading in wool.
 They started buying up several textile manufacturing plants, most prominently a spinning mill in Malmerspach in 1957, about 20 miles (or 30 kilometers) Northwest from Mulhouse (formerly Eck, Guth & Cie.), which was owned by a Jewish family who faced persecution during World War II.
 Until its bankruptcy and dissolution 1977, this spinning mills employed over 3,000 workers and was the most important employer of the region.
 SAIL became a mayor textile concern which basically held a quasi-monopoly in Eastern France and grew steadily until the textile crisis of the 1970s.
 They were also diversified in wine estates in the Champagne region and real estate.